nextgis/docs_ngweb/source/layers.rst

    :align: center
    :width: 16cm

-   PostGIS layer tab of create resource dialog.
+   PostGIS layer tab of create resource dialog

 Then perform the following steps:

 #.
 From a dropdown list select a database connection (creation of a connection is described above).
 #.
-Enter a schema of a database where layer data is stored.
+Select a schema of the database where layer data is stored.
-   Single database can store multiple schemas.
+   A single database can store multiple schemas.
 Each schema contains tables and views.
-If there is only one schema its called public.
+If there is only one schema, it's called public.
 For more information see :program:`PostgreSQL DBMS` manual.
 #.
-Enter Table name (PostGIS layer).
+Select the Table name (PostGIS layer).
    You need to know names of tables and columns in your database.
    Display of tables and views is not a feature of NextGIS Web.
-To view them you can use: `NextGIS QGIS` or :program:`PgAdmin` software.
+You can veiw them using `NextGIS QGIS` or :program:`PgAdmin` software.
 #.
-Enter "ID column".
+Select an ID column.
-   When data is loaded into PostGIS using :program: NextGIS QGIS software an ogc_fid column is created.
-If data was loaded in another way the name of column may be different.
+   When data is loaded into PostGIS using :program: `NextGIS QGIS` software, an ogc_fid column is created.
+If the data was loaded another way, the column name may be different.
    An ID column should follow rules for data type: the value type should be a number (**numeric**) and it should be a primary key.
 #.
-Enter "Geometry column" name (if data was loaded to PostGIS using
+Select the Geometry column (if the data was loaded to PostGIS using
-   :program:`NextGIS QGIS` software usually a geometry column called wkb_geometry is created.
-If data is loaded in another way the name of column may be different).
+   :program:`NextGIS QGIS` software, usually a geometry column called wkb_geometry is created.
+If the data was loaded some other way, the name of the column may be different).
 #.
 Parameters "Geometry type", "Coordinate system",
-   "Attribute definitions" and "SRID" are not required so you can use default values.
+   "Attribute definitions" and "SRID" are not required, so you can use default values.

+After specifying all the necessery parameters, click **Create**.

+Details
+^^^^^^^

-NextGIS Web software supports adding of tables with point, line and polygon geometries stored in a single geometry column.
+NextGIS Web software supports tables with point, line and polygon geometries stored in a single geometry column.
-This is required for some specific datasets: e.g. if one table stores coordinates for parks as polygons and trash cans as points in a single table.
-In this case in NextGIS Web you need to add three different layers for each type of geometry and select appropriate geometry type in "Geometry type" parameter.
+This is required for some specific datasets: e.g. if one table stores coordinates for parks as polygons and trash cans as points.
+In this case, in NextGIS Web you need to add three different layers, one for each type of geometry, and select the appropriate "Geometry type" parameter for each layer.

-After layer is created you need to set a label attribute to display labels.
-Navigate to layer edit dialog and set a checkbox for the required field in "Label attribute" column.
+After a layer is created, you need to set a label attribute to display labels.
+Navigate to layer edit dialog and set a checkbox for the required field in the "Label attribute" column.

-If structure of a database has changed (column names, column types, number of columns, table names etc.) you need to update attribute definitions in layer properties.
-To perform changes select in actions pane :"Update" and then on "PostGIS layer" tab change "Attribute definitions" to "Reload" and click "Save".
+If the structure of the database changes (column names, column types, number of columns, table names etc.), you need to update the attribute definitions in the layer properties.
+Select "Update" in the actions pane and then on the "PostGIS layer" tab change "Attribute definitions" to "Reload" and click "Save".

 PostGIS layer troubleshooting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You created a connection and trying to create a PostGIS layer based on it and getting errors.
+You created a connection, but when you try to create a PostGIS layer based on it, you get errors.

 If you get:

 1. Cannot connect to the database!

-Check if the database is available, is it up, do you have right credentials?
-You can all these using pgAdmin or QGIS.
+Check the database: is it available, do you have the right credentials?
+You can do it using pgAdmin or QGIS.

-Note that databases go up and down and credentials change.
+Note that databases may be down temporarily and credentials might change.

 Create layers with conditions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In :program:`NextGIS Web` you can not define queries using a WHERE SQL expression.
+In :program:`NextGIS Web` you can not define queries using WHERE SQL clause.
 This provides additional security (prevention of SQL Injection attack).
-To provide query capability you need to create views with appropriate queries.
+To provide query capability you need to create views with appropriate queries in the database.

 To do this connect to PostgreSQL/PostGIS database using :program:`pgAdminIII`, then navigate to data schema where you want to create a view, right click tree item "Views" and select "New view" (see item 1 in :numref:`pgadmin3`).
 Also you can right click on schema name and select "New object" and then "New view".
-Enter the following information to create new view dialog:
+In the opened dialog, enter the following information:

 #.
 View name («Properties» tab).
 #.
 Data schema where to create a view («Properties» tab).